-Attendance will strictly be taken electronically once at the beginning (1st 5 minutes) of both lecture and lab sessions.
+Attendance will strictly be taken manually/electronically once at the beginning (1st 5 minutes) of both lecture and lab sessions and may be taken at the end of the class for validation.
 Prairie View A&M University requires regular class attendance.
-Excessive absences will result in lowered grades.
+Less than 90% attendance will result in the loss all class bonuses and that will affect the final grade.
 Excessive absenteeism, whether excused or unexcused, may result in a student's course grade being reduced or assigned an "F" grade.
 Absences are accumulated beginning with the first day of class.